 Read the full article on nuclearstreet.com

-New experiments are being conducted to investigate the flow behavior at different locations in the bundle.
+New experiments are being conducted to investigate the flow behavior with and without blockages at different locations in the bundle.
 New advance techniques of flow visualization are being explored.
 The new activity is sponsored by the Nuclear Energy University Program (NEUP), under the project DE-NE0008652

 Journal Publications